How do I access my list of advisees?

 How do PIN cards work?

-PIN cards will be sent by campus mail to your on campus address.
-The PIN card includes a 6-digit access number, and date and time for registration specific to each of your advisees.
+Registration PINs will be sent via email during each semester's advising period.
+The PIN file includes a 6-digit access number, a date, and time for registration specific to each of your advisees.
 Students will need this pin number to access the online registration system.
 It should be given out only after your advisee has met with you to discuss their courses and plan for the next semester.

 What resources are available to advisors?